plasmodic/ecto/doc/source/reference/plasm.rst

 =====

 from the Greek *plasma*, meaning "something formed or molded" Think ectoplasm or protoplasm.
 Leading naturally to slime molds.
+The plasm is the ecto **Directed Acyclic Graph**, or *DAG* for short.

 Python interface